Home » A la Carte » Sauces ~ Dips ~ Spices ~ Salad Dressings » Low Sodium Caesar Dressing for Salad

 Jump to Recipe

 It surprised me that Caesar dressing is America’s #2 salad dressing right behind Ranch dressing.
 I never really had it other than occasionally ordering it at a restaurant but, now on a low sodium diet I need to experiment and expand my options.
-So, I am pleased to add this tangy Low Sodium Caesar Dressing recipe to my list.
-All made without any extra sodium and some substitutions that blow away the high sodium levels of store-bought dressings and most homemade recipes!

 My personal love is still Blue Cheese dressing but, I am just not seeing any way to improve the sodium level in it.
 So I have had to broaden my salad dressing repertoire lately while also discovering how easy most dressings are to make at home.
 As is the case for most common dressings this Low Sodium Caesar Dressing is another easy one.
-Caesar dressing is traditionally served simply on Romaine lettuce with croutons known as a Caesar salad in whole.

-Typical sodium amount per serving300+mg
+Typical sodium amount per serving300+ mg

 Sodium per serving for this recipe44mg